 However, please resist the temptation when it comes to an important document that needs to be personalised and tailored if it’s to succeed.

 What To Do Instead of Using Templates

 What you might not want to hear is it takes time to create an impactful CV.

-The time is not in drafting a two-page document - you probably knock off longer letters in no time on a regular basis.
-The time is in the process of thinking, preparing and crafting a CV which is fit for purpose.
+The time is not in drafting a two-page document – you probably knock off longer letters in no time on a regular basis.
+The time is in the process of thinking, preparing and crafting a CV that is fit for purpose.

 The more you can draft and edit your CV in your own original words, from your own original thought processes, the less likely you will come across as a plain vanilla candidate.

 To do this well you need to (1) identify the purpose of your CV and (2) identify the appropriate specification for such a CV.

 You need to clearly identify your CV’s purpose so you can draft one to fit this.

 - Is it to get you a job interview?

 - Does it need to evidence particular experience or skills?